PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 13:52:59
+Last updated: 2024-04-05 13:53:33
-Random Quote: The Citadel took my chain, but they could not take my knowledge.  -  Qyburn
+Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark